Félix José

+Playing career

 During his time in Oakland, the Athletics appeared in three straight World Series; while he was not on the postseason roster in any of those years, José was awarded a World Series ring for the team's 1989 series win.

 José was selected to the National League All-Star team in 1991 with the Cardinals.
 He was the National League Player of the Month in April 1991 and May 1992.

 José played in the Dominican Professional Baseball League with Tigres del Licey until the 1997–98 season, having debuted in the 1986–87 season and hitting 14 home runs before being transferred to Estrellas Orientales, and with this club he set a league record on November 19, 2005, when he hit his 60th home run.

-He last played in 2009 for the Schaumburg Flyers of the Northern League, and was leading the league in batting average in June.
+José last played in 2009 for the Schaumburg Flyers of the Northern League, and was leading the league in batting average in June.

+Post-playing career

-He was inducted into the Dominican Republic Hall of Fame in 2015.
+José was inducted into the Dominican Republic Hall of Fame in 2015.

 In January 2017 José was selected as the "Star" coach of America's Next Top Baseball Players, a reality television series focusing on finding undiscovered raw talent in the Dominican Republic.